roman11x/Rusty-File-Search/README.md

 - **Multithreaded search** — splits work across all your CPU cores using standard library threading primitives (no external concurrency frameworks)
 - **Smart matching** — case-insensitive, partial filename matching.
 Searching `note` finds `Notes.txt`, `my_notebook.pdf`, and `NOTES_2024.docx`
+- **Opens the containing folder** — select any result and it opens the folder in your file manager with the file highlighted, on all platforms
 - **Cross-platform** — works on Linux, macOS, and Windows
 - **Unicode support** — handles Hebrew, Arabic, Chinese, emoji filenames — anything UTF-8
 - **Simple TUI** — colorful terminal interface anyone can use, no command-line flags to memorize